 A basketball coach and a preacher talk about benching our biases

-The Rev. Amantha Barbee, senior pastor at Oakhurst Presbyterian Church in Decatur, Georgia, and Charlie Copp, who played basketball at the University of Pennsylvania and four five years has been the assistant men’s basketball coach at Emory University — and is part of Oakhurst’s Race, Ethnicity and Diversity team — led a workshop called “Bias thinks first” as part of Saturday’s 2020 Intercultural Transformation Workshops.
+The Rev. Amantha Barbee, senior pastor at Oakhurst Presbyterian Church in Decatur, Georgia, and Charlie Copp, who played basketball at the University of Pennsylvania and four five years has been the assistant men’s basketball coach at Emory University — and is part of Oakhurst’s Race, Ethnicity and Diversity team — led a workshop called “Bias thinks first” as part of the recent Intercultural Transformation Workshops.

 Oakhurst Presbyterian Church’s RED team, as it’s called, has put on bias training and held other training events, including a 21-day racial equity challenge during Lent.
 Oakhurst members have also worked on affordable housing initiatives.
 “We’re making sure we have a voice in the city of Decatur,” Copp said.